noahweiss890/OOP_Ex4/README.md

 x will be a number between 0-15 representing which case the user would like to play.

-Then run the following command in a new terminal thats open in the src folder:
+Then run the following command in a new terminal that's open in the src folder:

 python3 main.py